streamlineddesigns/Hyper-Associative-Recall-Memory/README.md

 Z is a latent representation of raw observations.

 VE(hypernetwork) gets conditioned on the 1NN centroid vector of Z to produce its target network.
 An LSTM process's actions, & velocity at time step t-t+n.
 A ResNet CNN process's last N frames raw observations.
-The output of the LSTM & CNN get concatenated into a contextualized vector of Z, lets call it Z'v, not to be mistaken with V.
+The output of the LSTM & CNN get concatenated into a contextualized vector of Z, lets call it Z'v.

 V is the final output of the VE branch.
 The target network of VE consumes Z'v and produces V. V is the size of output dimensions and is used to make observation:action predictions.